 The specials board contains some treasures, from specialty bacons-of-the-day, to diabolical breakfast concoctions that will instantly put a smile on your face, not to mention give you the gout.
 Beef brisket eggs Benedict?
 Shrimp and grits?
 This is “one meal per day” eating.
 Finish the plate, and the only place you’ll be going is back to bed.

-[pullquote]It’s a perfect option for those days were you can’t seem to satisfy the hungover monster in your stomach. [/pullquote] If you can rally for lunch, Hot Suppa has some tasty options there, as well.
+If you can rally for lunch, Hot Suppa has some tasty options there, as well.
 The “Hot Suppa Double Double” burger consistently makes the “Best Burger Roundup” lists in Portland, and the consideration is deserved: this burger is a fast food-style burger done right, with two thinnish burger patties, pleasingly shellacked with dual layers of melted American cheese, caramelized onions, and a few slices of pickle.
 Dipped directly into ketchup, the Double Double is burger heaven.

 Hot Suppa’s list of side dishes are impressive as well, including Fried Green Tomatoes, Macaroni and Cheese, and Baked Beans.
 Hot Suppa is proud enough of their sides, in fact, that a lunchtime option is to build an entire meal out of sides, for a flat price.
 It’s a perfect option for those days were you can’t seem to satisfy the hungover monster in your stomach.